CoaXPress Roadmap – Status at November 2018

 The current v1.1.1 version of the CoaXPress standard was released at the end of 2015, and provided some clarifications to the well-proven and stable v1.1 dating from 2013.

 - Speed: A key aim of CoaXPress is to support the fastest cameras on the market.
-CoaXPress currently supports data rates up to 6.25 Gbps per coax.
-In v2.0, two additional speeds will be added – 10 Gbps (CXP-10) and 12.5 Gbps (CXP-12).
+CoaXPress v2.0 adds two additional speeds – 10 Gbps (CXP-10) and 12.5 Gbps (CXP-12).
 This doubles the cable bandwidth, so for example a 4-core cable can provide 4 GBytes/sec of data continuously and reliably from camera to frame grabber.

-- Multi-destination: To allow for even faster cameras, v2.0 will also allow a single camera to send data to more than one frame grabber, which could be in different PCs.
+- Multi-destination: To allow for even faster cameras, v2.0 allows a single camera to send data to more than one frame grabber, which could be in different PCs.

-- Uplink Speed: The uplink speed will also be doubled for CXP-10 and CXP-12, so allowing trigger rates over 500kHz without requiring a dedicated high speed uplink cable.
+- Uplink Speed: The uplink speed is also doubled for CXP-10 and CXP-12, so allowing trigger rates over 500kHz without requiring a dedicated high speed uplink cable.

 - GenICam: Support for the industry standard GenICam will be further enhanced by the addition of GenICam-compliant event packets.
 This allows the camera to signal events to the PC.
 Support will be added for 3D-data formats that have been recently added to GenICam.

 - Micro-BNC: A new connector type, the Micro-BNC, is added.
 It is compact and robust, while also supporting CXP-10 and CXP-12 speeds.

 A number of other options are being considered for future versions of the standard including an optical physical layer as well as coax.
 An optical interface is straight forward since the data stream is already in a suitable serialized format.

 Speed of course will continue to be improved as technology progresses.